Ways to Vote

 Here you will find information on where, when and how you can vote.

 As a voter, we thank you for partnering with us in this core element of democracy.

 Beginning with the November 5, 2019 Consolidated Municipal, School and Special District Election, San Mateo County adopted the Democracy Suite Voting System from Dominion Voting Systems.
 The San Mateo County Board of Supervisors approved a contract to lease the new system on July 9, 2019.
-The system will be deployed for the March 3, 2020 Presidential Primary Election, and will be used for the November 3, 2020 Presidential General Election.
+The system was also successfully deployed for the March 3, 2020 Presidential Primary Election, and will be used for the November 3, 2020 Presidential General Election.